Fragrant and high-quality rice remains the key export drivers of Vietnamese rice products in 2026

 In fact, Vietnam is among the pioneering countries implementing large-scale low-emission rice production.
 According to the Ministry, high-quality rice now accounts for about 89% of total exports.
 Of this share, 60–70% consists of fragrant and specialty varieties.
 Brands such as ST24, ST25, Hạt Ngọc Trời, and VJ Pearl Rice are gradually strengthening their positions in the EU, the United States, and Japan.

-From a state management perspective, Deputy Minister Phung Duc Tien acknowledged that overlapping administrative procedures and high logistics costs continue to undermine the competitiveness of Vietnamese rice.
-These challenges are particularly evident in the Mekong Delta.
 However, over the next two years, several major transport infrastructure and regional logistics center projects are expected to be completed.
 Consequently, this will help reduce circulation costs and improve connectivity between raw material areas and export markets.

 Vietnamese source: https://congthuong.vn/xuat-khau-gao-2026-gao-thom-chat-luong-cao-giu-vai-tro-chu-luc-440499.html